FREE DOES NOT MEAN FREE

 There are several technical approaches that could be used that are free; spreadsheet, Quip document, custom object in Salesforce.
 However, they fail on every one of the above requirements.

-Which is why we developed Elements Catalyst.
+Which is why we developed Elements.
 It provides a metadata dictionary that meets the above requirements and can deal with the most complex multi-org environments.

-Run the free 14 day trial.
+Run the free 14 day proof of concept.
 At the end of the trial you could just export the data into an XLS #facepalm